TheFlav/Freeplay_joystick_i2c/uhid/gamepad/README.md

 <br><br>

 ## Known issue(s)
+- GPIO specific:
+  - Will fail if GPIO pin already requested/used, program will NOT be able to read GPIO pins defined (low battery, input interrupt), even after config reload.
+  - If compiled with multiple instances support, second (and so on) instances will lack GPIO support.
+In this case, the best option is to compile both driver and diagnostic programs without GPIO support.
+  - Currently no workaround for this problem.
-- EmulationStation can crash will waiting for a user input on Welcome screen (no input device binded) if driver is killed and restart in a short span (liked to JS/EV dev unregistering, no clue if ES or UHID related).
+- EmulationStation can crash will waiting for a user input on Welcome screen (no input device binded) if driver is killed and restart in a short amount of time (linked to JS/EV dev unregistering, no clue if ES or UHID related).
-- If compiled with GPIOD support but GPIO pin already requested, program will NOT be able to read GPIO pins defined (even after config reload).
-There is currently no workaround as GPIOD isn't able to recover already opened fds.
 <br><br>